DonReeal/datasort/README.md

 1. it must be possible to sort nils last within each partition
 1. dynamic generation of sort orders should be simple

-I decided to build a custom dsl for declaring comparators - see datasort.comparators.
+I decided to build a custom dsl for declaring comparators - [example usage of datasort.criteriasort](src/cljs/datasort/criteriasort.md) .

 ## Setup